Ashwagandha in Sanskrit means “smell of the horse” to correlate it with the strength of…Read More

-An all-natural dairy powerhouse, Ghee has been the staple of almost every Indian household for as long as one can remember!
-Yet, what amuses is that its usage isn’t half as popular as it should be.
-It’s a mystery which has forever been eluding us – whether Ghee is really good for health.
+An all-natural dairy powerhouse, desi cow ghee has been the staple of almost every Indian household for as long as one can remember!
+Yet, what is amusing is that its usage isn’t half as popular as it should be.
+It’s a mystery that has forever eluded us – whether desi cow ghee is good for health.
 Let’s look at it objectively.
-Ghee is a by-product of milk, which of course is the same as butter, but only free of additives, preservatives or any form of trans fat.
-So does that make Ghee good?
-We will leave that upon you to figure.
+Pure ghee is a by-product of milk, which of course, is the same as butter, but only free of additives, preservatives, or any form of trans fat.
+So does that make pure ghee good?
+We will leave that to you to figure out.

-A staple and with good reason, Ghee is a powerhouse of antioxidants, and a definitive source of Vitamin E, which is primarily known to reduce free radicals in the human body and thus prevent cellular damage.
+A staple and with good reason, pure ghee is a powerhouse of the best antioxidants and a definitive source of Vitamin E, primarily known to reduce free radicals in the human body and thus prevent cellular damage.
 So, what does that mean?
 Simple.
-That Ghee has anti-ageing properties too.
+That pure ghee has anti-ageing properties too.

 The benefits aren’t restricted to just that.
-Free radicals are responsible for the weakening the cells of the human body, which leads to reduction in immunity and thereby makes you susceptible to diseases.
-Additional to Vitamin E, Ghee also harbours healthy amounts of Vitamin D, A and even K, the nutrients directly linked to bone development, immunity building and even regulating blood calcium levels.
+Free radicals are responsible for weakening the human body’s cells, which leads to a reduction in immunity and thereby makes you susceptible to diseases.
+In addition to Vitamin E, pure ghee also harbours the best antioxidants and healthy amounts of Vitamin D, A, and even K. The nutrients are directly linked to bone development, building immunity, and regulating blood calcium levels.

-If that isn’t enough, Ghee is also a high source of Omega-3 fatty acids, which is well known to promote a healthy heart and cardiovascular system.
+If that isn’t enough, pure ghee is also a high source of Omega-3 fatty acids, which is well known to promote a healthy heart and cardiovascular system.

-Ghee isn’t used just as a kitchen staple but also as a product of natural moisturization for skin and scalp as well.
+Pure ghee isn’t used just as a kitchen staple but also as a product of natural moisturization for skin and scalp.
 Who knew, right?
 The unconventional usage doesn’t stop there.
-It has been well noted in the past that practices of Ayurveda use Ghee when it comes to treating burns and scrapes.
-The reason being, Ghee contains large quantities of butyrate that helps soothe inflammation.
-That makes Ghee an anti-inflammatory too.
+It has been well noted in the past that practices of Ayurveda use desi cow ghee when it comes to treating burns and scrapes.
+The reason is that pure ghee contains large quantities of butyrate that helps soothe inflammation.
+That makes pure ghee an anti-inflammatory too.

-Lactose intolerant?
+Are you lactose intolerant?
 No problem.
-Ghee barely contains trace amounts of milk sugar aka ‘Lactose’ which triggers the allergy to dairy products.
-So, the lactose intolerants can also grab a spoonful to enjoy with their meals.
+Desi cow ghee barely contains trace amounts of milk sugar, aka ‘Lactose’ which triggers the allergy to dairy products.
+So, lactose intolerants can also grab a spoonful to add health to their meals.

 We do what’s difficult.
 Because when it comes to your health, we take #NoShortcuts.

-Now here’s the kicker – Ghee having low moisture content, has the shelf life of almost a year.
+Here’s the kicker – Pure desi cow ghee has low moisture content and a shelf life of almost a year.
 You read that right – a year, and that too without refrigeration.
 We rest our case.